-Over the summer of 2019, Joseph signed a three-year contract with the Sacramento Kings.
-The 2011 first-round pick continued to be a dependable performer, as appeared in all 64 games of the 2019-20 shortened season.
-The 28-year-old veteran averaged 6.3 points, 3.4 assists, 2.5 rebounds and 0.7 steals while draining an efficient 82.6 percent of his free throws.
+After signing a three-year contract with the Kings over the summer, Joseph went on to appear in all 72 of the team's games during the pandemic-shortened campaign.
+The 28-year-old veteran averaged 6.4 points, 3.5 assists, 2.6 rebounds and 0.7 steals while draining an efficient 85.7 percent of his free throws.
 Between Nov.
 12 and Dec.
-20, Joseph made 19 straight starts and posted 5.8 points and 4.7 assists in 30.8 minutes per game.
-During that span, on Nov.
-19, Joseph dished a career-high 14 assists in a home win over the Suns.
-Joseph had 19 games with five or more assists.
+20, Joseph made 19 straight starts, averaging 5.8 points and 4.7 assists in 30.8 minutes during that span.
+In the midst of that stretch, Joseph dished a career-high 14 assists in a home win over the Suns on Nov.
+19. All in all, Joseph had 22 games with five or more assists, including an 11-assist effort against Oklahoma City in February.
 On Jan.
-20, the veteran posted a season-high 16 points, to go with seven assists, during a road win over the Clippers.
-The 6-foot-3 guard was also helpful on the boards.
-He had nine games with five or more rebounds.
+20, the veteran posted a season-high 16 points to go with seven assists during a road win over the Clippers.
+The 6-foot-3 guard was also helpful on the boards, pulling down five or more rebounds on nine occasions.
 On Mar.
-3, Joseph tallied 14 points, four assists, four boards, two three-pointers and one steal during a home win over the Wizards.
-Joseph finished the season second on the Kings in total assists (218) and fifth in steals (46).2018
+3, Joseph tallied 14 points, four assists, four boards, two three-pointers and a steal during a home win over the Wizards.
+He remained a key piece of the rotation in the Orlando bubble, appearing in eight games (four starts) while averaging 6.6 points, 4.1 assists and 3.1 rebounds.2018

 As expected, Joseph was a reliable depth contributor for the Pacers in 2018-19, but one key statistic stood out: a career-best assist-to-turnover ratio of 4.0.
 Splitting time with Tyreke Evans was not much of a hindrance for Joseph, whose strong defense helped him average 25.2 minutes per contest; he picked pockets in 55 games and had multi-steal efforts in just over 30 percent of those outings.
 The Canadian-born point guard maintained a personal best in rebounds (3.4) and assists (3.9), plus he rejected a career-high 22 shots.
 Joseph toughed out a thigh injury in January, and at age 27, played the entire schedule for a second straight year.
 His breakout performance took place Feb.
 2, with Joseph posting 10 points (5-7 FG), 10 assists, nine rebounds and a steal after Indiana was forced to plan around a season-ending injury to Victor Oladipo.
 While the Pacers were swept by the Celtics in Round 1 of the NBA Playoffs, Joseph endeared himself to the coaching staff with a 50.0 field goal percentage and 44.4 conversion rate on three-pointers through those four games.2017